 In 1959 Elmer Roper won the Mayoral election, and did so again in 1961.
 Following his second two year term, in 1963 at age 70, Elmer Roper retied from politics.
 He and his wife retired to Victoria, British Columbia in 1975, and both passed away in 1994.

 Mr. Roper was associated with the Edmonton Community Chest, the Edmonton Rotary Club, the Board of Governors of the University of Alberta, and the Canadian Red Cross Society.
 He was awarded an honorary degree of Doctor of Laws from the University of Alberta in 1959.

 Scope and content

-The series consists of complaints, enquiries, speeches, studies, and correspondence.
+The series consists of complaints, enquiries, speeches, studies, reports and correspondence.

 Immediate source of acquisition

-This material was transferred to the City of Edmonton Archives by City administration sometime in the 1970s.
+This material was transferred to the City of Edmonton Archives by City administration in 1975 and 1977.

 Language of material

 Script of material

 Availability of other formats